Cloud, data and AI architecture

 Objective Description

-Environmental Sustainability Environmental sustainability assesses autonomy and resilience of cloud services over the long term in relation to energy usage, dependency and resource management within EU systems.
+Environmental Sustainability Evaluates long-term sustainability of cloud services in energy and resource usage within the EU.

 Scoring